Razanalmu/coffee-website/README.md

 # ☕ Coffee Website

 A simple static coffee shop website built with **React** and **Vite**.
+It uses the MaterialUI design pattern.
 This project serves as a front-end example of a stylish, responsive landing page for a coffee shop or café.

 ## 🚀 Features